Understanding Common Bidet Seat Terms

 Warm Air Dryer – see “Air Dryer”

-Washlet – TOTO refers to their electric bidet seats as “washlets”.
-So, the “TOTO S500e Washlet” could also be stated as, the “TOTO S550e Electric Bidet Seat”.
+WASHLET – TOTO refers to their electric bidet seats as WASHLETs.
+So, the “TOTO S7A WASHLET” could also be called the “TOTO S7A Electric Bidet Seat.”

-Washlet+ – TOTO manufactures a unique line of “Washlet+” electric bidet seats that are specially designed to pair with select TOTO toilets.
-These Washlet+ toilet and bidet systems fit seamlessly together, concealing the bidet seat’s power cord and water line from view for an ultra-streamlined look that you just can’t get with a typical bidet seat and toilet.
+WASHLET+ – TOTO WASHLET+ systems include a toilet and bidet seat that fit seamlessly together, concealing the bidet seat’s power cord and water line from view.
+This creates an ultra-streamlined look that you just can’t get with a typical bidet seat and toilet.
+They’re a terrific option if the price or aesthetic of a bidet toilet isn’t up your alley.

 Wash Modes: Enema – Enema wash modes use a high-pressure spray to introduce a small amount of water into the rectum.
-This softens stubborn stool, provides the sensation of needing to empty the bowels, and makes it easier to complete a bowel movement.
-Investing in a seat with an enema function can be especially worthwhile if you often experience constipation.
+This softens stubborn stool, creates the sensation of needing to empty the bowels and makes it easier to complete a bowel movement.
+Investing in a bidet with an enema wash can be especially worthwhile if you often experience constipation.

-Wash Modes: Front & Rear – Rear wash mode, also known as “posterior washing”, rinses the anal area with a firm stream of water in order to get you completely clean after a bowel movement.
-Front wash mode, also referred to as “feminine washing”, directs a gentler stream of water towards the vulvar area, including the vagina, as a way to get clean after urinating or during menstruation.
-Front and rear wash modes come standard on every electric bidet seat we sell.
+Wash Modes: Front & Rear – Rear wash, also known as “posterior washing,” rinses the anal area with a firm stream of water in order to get you completely clean after a bowel movement.
+Front wash, also referred to as “feminine washing,” directs a gentler stream of water toward the vulvar area, including the vagina.
+Front and rear wash modes come standard on every electric bidet we sell.

-Wash Modes: Soft – In addition to standard front and rear cleansing, some bidet seats offer a “soft” wash mode that is especially useful if your skin or intimate area is extra-sensitive.
+Wash Modes: Soft – In addition to standard front and rear cleansing, some bidets offer a “soft” wash mode that is especially useful if your intimate areas are extra-sensitive.
 How this is accomplished depends on the seat.
-Some “soft” modes simply lower the water pressure, whereas others achieve a softer touch by reducing the wash stream’s aeration or flow rate.
+Some “soft” modes simply lower the water pressure, whereas others achieve a softer touch by widening the spray, increasing the wash stream’s aeration and/or lowering the flow rate.

-Water Flow – Electric bidet seats come with a water flow rate typically ranging from 0.11 gallons per minute to 0.32 gallons per minute.
+Water Flow – Electric bidets come with a water flow rate that usually ranges between 0.11 gallons per minute and 0.32 gallons per minute.
 While a lower water flow rate means you’ll conserve water, a higher water flow rate can result in a stronger, quicker wash.
-However, it’s important to note that nozzle design plays a large a role in determining a wash stream’s power and efficiency, so even seats with lower water flow rates can provide quality washing.
+However, it’s important to note that nozzle design plays a huge a role in determining a wash stream’s power and efficiency, so even bidets with lower water flow rates can provide quality washing.

 Wide Spray – See “Wash Modes: Wide”